 No sugar needed for this delicious breakfast banana bread, made with buckwheat flour and oats - Add in your favorite spices, fruit, or nuts to make it your own!

-I also recently taught Natalie how to make her own eggs and toast, and she loves having that independence.
-She actually makes some of the best eggs I’ve ever had!
+I recently taught Natalie how to make her own eggs and toast.
+She loves having that independence, and she actually makes some of the best eggs I've ever had!

 Jade can be a little tricky to please with breakfast, as she doesn't like eggs, and typically wants foods that aren't the best for her allergies.

 One food that I'm grateful she's doing better with is bananas.
 Though she still has trouble with eating them on a daily basis, she seems to tolerate them in small amounts a few times a week.

 I too have been doing a bit better with bananas, though I'm in a similar boat as her.

 It has been nice to incorporate them back a bit though, and they make recipes like this one so much better and healthier!